hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 *Prerequisites: quantum mechanics, statistical mechanics, special relativity.*

-Thermodynamic systems, like light bulb filaments, puddles, or stars, consist of many components sharing energy and interacting at random.
+Thermodynamic systems, like light bulb filaments, puddles, or stars, consist of many components interacting at random.
-Rather than predict what will happen exactly, it makes more sense to consider a probability distribution over configurations of the system, also called an *ensemble*.
+Rather than predict what will happen exactly, it makes more sense to consider what will happen on average.
-There are different sensible choices, depending on experimental conditions, but they all yield the same answers when you have lots of particles.
+"Average" implictly requires a probability distribution, but all sensible choices yield the same result when there are many particles.

 <figure>
     <div style="text-align:center"><img src ="/images/posts/imaginary-time-1.png"